selwynpolit/d9book/book/dtt.md

 ## Install/setup Drupal Test Traits

-TLDR; You will need Drupal test traits installed with composer, possibly `drupal/core-dev` (also a composer install), a `/phpunit.xml` file, and a
+TLDR; You will need Drupal test traits installed with composer, `drupal/core-dev` (also a composer install), a `/phpunit.xml` file, and a `/scripts/bootstrap-fast.php`.
-`/scripts/bootstrap-fast.php`.
 Add `weitzman/logintrait` with composer for adding users and logging in to your site.
 Finally for AJAX testing add a `docker-compose.testing.yaml` and using composer add `behat/mink-selenium2-driver`.

 The details are as follows:

 1. Install DTT.
 At the time of this writing the 1.6 version was out but there is a 2.x dev branch.
 Moshe recommends using that so use the following command to install it: `composer require --dev weitzman/drupal-test-traits:^2`

 2. Install the dev requirements: `composer require drupal/core-dev --dev --update-with-all-dependencies`

-If you skip the `drupal/core-dev` step, you will see errors when you try to run the tests like this:

-> selwyn@tea3-web:/var/www/html\$ ./vendor/bin/phpunit
-> \--bootstrap=./vendor/weitzman/drupal-test-traits/src/bootstrap-fast.php
-> ./docroot/modules/custom/tea_teks/modules/tea_teks_requirements/tests/src/ExistingSite/RequirementsCreationTest.php
->
-> PHP Fatal error: Trait
-> \"Symfony\\Bridge\\PhpUnit\\Legacy\\PolyfillAssertTrait\" not found in
-> /var/www/html/docroot/sites/simpletest/Assert.php on line 91
->
-> Fatal error: Trait
-> \"Symfony\\Bridge\\PhpUnit\\Legacy\\PolyfillAssertTrait\" not found in
-> /var/www/html/docroot/sites/simpletest/Assert.php on line 91

 3. Create a `phpunit.xml` file.
 I put `phpunit.xml` in the root of the project (not docroot or web.)
 See example file contents below.